harangju/avalanche/README.md

 # cascades

-This repository contains code for simulation and analysis used in [Ju et al. 2019](https://arxiv.org/abs/1812.09361) "Network structure of neural systems supporting cascading dynamics predicts stimulus propagation and recovery".
+This repository contains code for simulation and analysis used in [Ju et al. 2019](https://arxiv.org/abs/1812.09361) *Network structure of neural systems supporting cascading dynamics predicts stimulus propagation and recovery*.

 ## Setup